LaurynasRekasius/Domain_Name_Generator/README.md

          {"names": ["gloweco", "naturasphere", "purelygreen", "ethicalessence", "planetbeauty"]}

-Validation: Each suggested name should be verified for domain availability before presenting to user.
+Validation: Each suggested name should be verified for domain availability before presenting it to the user.

 Performance Considerations: Assess response times and the ability to handle concurrent requests to ensure the chosen deployment solution meets demand effectively.

+Further improvements:
+- Model feedback loop implementation for continuous improvements.
+Collect real business descriptions and domain names users picked to refine recommendations.

+- Multilingual support could be the next step in making this tool more widely available.